realeyes-media/scte35-decoder-multiplatform/README.md

 ------
 #### iOS

+WIP: need to verify these steps are still valid

 To create & install a framework to use in iOS/Xcode:
-1. From the terminal, `cd` into the scte35-decoder-multiplatform project & type `./gradlew packForXcode` to run the the build command to build the iOS framework.
+1. From the terminal, `cd` into the scte35-decoder-multiplatform project & type `./gradlew embedAndSignAppleFrameworkForXcode` to run the the build command to build the iOS framework.
+See XCode details [here](https://blog.jetbrains.com/kotlin/2021/07/multiplatform-gradle-plugin-improved-for-connecting-kmm-modules/).
 2. Once the build has completed, the iOS framework can be found here: `scte35-decoder-multiplatform/build/xcode-frameworks/scte35decoder.framework`.
 3. Inside a new or existing iOS Project in Xcode, from the Project Navigator (the leftmost panel in Xcode), select the project file.
 4. In the center panel, under **TARGETS**, select the target in which the framework will be used.